RajinderBhinder/NC_News_BE/README.md

 This will allow the API to be accessed through port 9090.

+## EndPoints

-A list of all the endpoints can be found at http://localhost:9090/api
+A list of all the endpoints can be found at https://rajinder-presenting-nc-news.herokuapp.com/api